Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Experience with analysis tools and software for risk assessment and premium calculation

-Salary Expectations: How much does an underwriter earn?
+Salary prospects: How much does an underwriter earn?

 Underwriter salaries vary widely depending on experience, company size, industry and location.